AlwaysBCoding/poketools/NOTES.md

   - Brick Break (destroys screens)
   - Brine (power doubles if target has <= 1/2 hp remaining)
   - Bug Bite (steals the opponents berry)

+## OPEN AI QUESTIONS
+  - does the input_dimensions always have to be a flattened array of single float values?